Spring Forward and Review Your Safety Checklist

 Anything that burns fuel can potentially become a source of carbon monoxide, an invisible, odorless gas that can kill.
 CO alarms should be installed in a central location outside each bedroom and on every level of the home.
 The safety tips for CO detectors mirror those of smoke alarms: change the batteries, test them and interconnect them, if possible.
 Also, make sure vents for your gas appliances (fireplace, dryer, stove and furnace) are free and clear of snow or debris.

 The National Safety Council recommends every family have an emergency plan in place in the event of a natural disaster or other catastrophic event.
 Spring is a great time to review that plan with family members.
 Have a home and car emergency kit.
 The Federal Emergency Management Agency says an emergency kit should include one gallon of water per day for each person, at least a three-day supply of food, flashlight and batteries, first aid kit, filter mask, plastic sheeting and duct tape, and medicines.
 Visit the FEMA website for a complete list.
 The emergency plan also should include:

 Also, make sure your first aid kit is updated.

 NSC recommends you take unwanted or expired medicines to a prescription drop box or take-back event near you.
-NSC offers free Stericycle Seal & Send envelopes, so you can send your unwanted medication to be safely destroyed.
+Or, learn how you can use Stericycle Seal & Send envelopes to send your unwanted medication to be safely destroyed.

 With the warm weather comes a desire to shine and polish your home.
 But when warning labels are ignored or chemicals fall into the wrong hands, disaster can occur.
 Learn what you can do to keep you family safe around poisons in the home.